About me

 About my practice:

 Every individual's journey in therapy is unique.
 My approach to therapy is collaborative and the counselling process progresses at a pace that feels comfortable for you.
-I tailor my approach to meet each client's needs in a non-judgmental, compassionate and confidential environment.
+I tailor my approach to meet each client's needs in a compassionate and confidential environment.

 Member organisations